jimcrews/crewsj.github.io/python-poetry-quickstart.md

-# 🧪 How to Test Python Scripts Without Installing Libraries Globally

 This guide helps you set up and test Python apps in an isolated environment using [Poetry](https://python-poetry.org/), without polluting your system Python or globally installing packages.

 ---

-## ✅ Step 1: Install Poetry Using Pipx
+## Step 1: Install Poetry Using Pipx

 It's recommended to use [pipx](https://pypa.github.io/pipx/) for installing CLI tools like Poetry.